-Creating relevant blog content and quality back linking on a consistent basis can definitely have your website up front and noticed in no time at all.
+Creating relevant blog content and quality back linking, on a consistent basis, can definitely have your website up front and getting noticed in no time at all.

-This method has been tested in major cities in the United States and it is working wonders.
+This method has been tested in major cities in the United States, and it is said to be working wonders.

 Adding relevant content for low competitive keywords is ALWAYS recommended to anyone who wishes to have their website rank higher in search results AND gain authority too.

-ADDITIONAL INFO: With the COVID-19 pandemic causing so many local businesses to have to close their physical doors temporarily, Google is offering advice on How to pause your business online in Google Search.
+ADDITIONAL INFO: With the lockdowns having caused so many local businesses to have to close their physical doors temporarily, Google offered advice on How to pause your business online in Google Search.